Quitting smoking can be incredibly difficult, but there are many treatments that can help you do it.

 The main treatment options are:

-nicotine replacement products (such as chewing gum, lozenges, patches, inhaler and spray)
+- nicotine replacement products (eg, chewing gum, lozenges, patches, inhalators and mouth spray)

 People who smoke cigarettes become addicted to nicotine but it is the other components of cigarette smoke that damage your health.

-Nicotine activates an important group of nerve and brain receptors, producing many effects.
-Smokers say it gives them stress relief, improved mood and the ability to think or concentrate better, and because nicotine is rapidly absorbed from cigarette smoke, it gives instant effects.
+- Nicotine activates an important group of nerve and brain receptors, producing many effects.
+Smokers say it gives them stress relief, improved mood and the ability to think or concentrate better.
+Because nicotine is rapidly absorbed from cigarette smoke, it gives instant effects.

 Nicotine replacement therapy (NRT)